dcunited001/dcunited001.github.io/_posts/2017-10-09-meditation-conceptual-designation-and-monadic-metaphysics.md

 zero carbs, zero proteins and nothing but water, insulin levels drop, which causes the body produce energy with ketosis by converting fat to energy.
-In the brain, fats are less available and without fats streaming in from the blood stream, your brain shuts down frivolous neural activity and begins enacting autophagy.
+In the brain, fats are less available and without fats streaming in from the blood, your brain shuts down frivolous neural activity and begins enacting autophagy.
 This study, [Short-term fasting induces profound neuronal autophagy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106288/), explains the induction of autophagy.
 When autophagy is invoked to the extreme or too often, the repetition or neurological changes could be